 1) Continue examination of terrestrial, space based and integrated telecommunications/ICTs to assist affected countries in utilizing relevant applications for disaster prediction, detection, monitoring, early warning, response, relief and recovery, including consideration of best practices/guidelines for implementation, and in ensuring a favourable regulatory environment to enable rapid deployment and implementation.

-2) Continue gathering and examining national experiences and case studies in the use of telecommunications/ICTs for disaster preparedness, mitigation, response and recovery, including response to pandemics like COVID-19, and analysing lessons learned and common themes between them.
+2) Continue gathering and examining national experiences and case studies in the use of telecommunications/ICTs for disaster preparedness, mitigation, response and recovery, including response to pandemics, and analysing lessons learned and common themes between them.

-3) Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs, particularly in the areas of disaster response and recovery.
+3) Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs, particularly in the areas of planning for ICT resilience for disaster management.

 4) Examine the enabling environment for more resilient communication networks and for the deployment of emergency communication systems and the latest digital communication technologies, which includes, but is not limited to, emergency preparedness, response and recovery.

+5) Collect case studies and best practices to ensure the inclusion of vulnerable groups such as persons with disabilities, women and youth for the use of ICTs for disaster management and risk reduction.

-5) Gather national experiences and case studies and develop best practices for the elaboration, implementation and refinement of national and regional disaster-management plans or frameworks for the use of telecommunications/ ICTs in natural and man-made disaster and/or emergency situations, including pandemics, working in coordination with the relevant BDT programmes, regional offices and other partners.
+6) Gather national experiences and case studies and develop best practices for the elaboration, implementation and refinement of national and regional disaster-management plans or frameworks for the use of telecommunications/ ICTs in disaster and/or emergency situations, including pandemics, working in coordination with the relevant BDT programmes, regional offices and other partners.
+This would include a guide for countries to develop standard operating procedures, and for the development and implementation of National Emergency Telecommunication Plans as well as early warning systems.

-6) Continue updating the online toolkit with relevant information and materials collected during the study period.____________
+New topics:

+Responding to and managing emergency infrastructure cut-off or unavailability to provide network resilience and continuity

+The use of AI tools for disaster risk prediction, reduction, and management

+____________

 QUESTION 3/2 Securing information and communication networks: Best practices for developing a culture of cybersecurity

 Statement of the situation or problem